Mathématique: Chapter 59

 “Thanks,” Ginn replied.
 “When does the burning cake happen?”

-Ginn adjusted her backpack, tightening one of the straps, then looked up at him.
-“And yet—you seem concerned.”
+Ginn tightened a strap on her backpack, then looked up at him.
+“You seem concerned.”

 Ginn gave him a short nod.
 “I won’t let anything happen to him.”

-“We,” Young said, smiling faintly.
+“We.”
+Young gave her a faint smile.
 “You’re part of a real team, now, kiddo.
 We won’t let anything happen to him.”

 “Will we be a team for a long time?”
 Ginn asked.